dkvz/electron-preact-scratch/README.md

 I can.
 Check out the "clock" example.

 ## Require paths are weird
 In my index.js I need to require clock.js.
 If I require './clock.js' it doesn't work at all.
-Electron tries to import ./src/index.js event though the file in dist/lib still mentions './clock.js'.
+It looks like babel is transforming the paths for some reason.

 I don't get it.

+## Can I use the material components from Preact?
+I don't think so, they probably use ES6 imports.

+In fact the more pressing issue is that you need to import styles.
+I'd have to do that in my HTML page, it's not impossible, just a little dirty.

 ## Restructurer tous les répertoires
 Il faudrait un répertoire pour mettre les .js liés à Electron et un autre pour tout ce qui est lié au renderer.